When the British alpinist Jonathan Griffith linked, solo, in winter, in a day, the North Faces of Aiguille Verte, Les Courtes

 as especially memorable or important, were more popular.

-isn’t a good rock-climbing comparison to Griffith’s achievement, but the closest is Alex Honnold’s solo link of El Cap, Half Dome and Mount Watkins.
+There isn’t a good rock-climbing comparison to Griffith’s achievement, but the closest is Alex Honnold’s solo link of El Cap, Half Dome and Mount Watkins.

-That trilogy made the New York Times.
+That trilogy made The New York Times.

 The lack of interest and respect given to Griffith’s achievement reinforces my suspicion that we are growing away from our roots in alpinism—the